Why You Should Try A Stereo Guitar Amplifier Rig

 James Hurman

-• Guitar
+• A Guitar

 • 3 Cables

-• Splitter / ABY Pedal or Stereo pedal (and pedal power supply if required)
+• Splitter / ABY Pedal or Stereo Pedal (and pedal power supply if required)

-• 2 amps
+• 2 Amps

 How do you set up an ABY pedal?

-For the simplest of stereo rigs there’s a couple of things you’ll need: 2 amps, and a way to split your signal – that could be by using an ABY switcher or even a stereo pedal to split your signal to both amps.
+For the simplest of stereo rigs there’s a couple of things you’ll need: two amps, and a way to split your signal – that could be by using an ABY switcher or a stereo pedal with two outputs to split your signal to both amps.
+With your splitter, simply plug your guitar into the input of the pedal, then plug the two outputs to the input of two different amps.

-Shop ABY Pedals
+ABY & Switcher Pedals

-Shop All ABY & Switchers
+Shop All ABY & Switcher Pedals

 Let’s talk amps